Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne

-Life and family
+Biography

+Early life

-The Earl was born in Lowndes Square, London, the son of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne, and his wife, the former Frances Smith.
-His younger brother Patrick Bowes-Lyon was a tennis player who won the 1887 Wimbledon doubles.
+Claude George Bowes-Lyon was born in Lowndes Square, London, the son of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne, and the former Frances Smith.
+His younger brother, Patrick Bowes-Lyon, was a tennis player who won the 1887 Wimbledon doubles.

-After being educated at Eton College, the Earl received a commission in the 2nd Life Guards in 1876 and served for six years until the year after his marriage.
+After being educated at Eton College, he received a commission in the 2nd Life Guards in 1876 and served for six years until the year after his marriage.
 He was an active member of the Territorial Army and served as honorary colonel of the 4th/5th Battalion of the Black Watch.

+Estates and inheritance

 Upon succeeding his father to the Earldom on 16 February 1904, he inherited large estates in Scotland and England, including Glamis Castle, St Paul's Walden Bury, Gibside Hall and Streatlam Castle in County Durham and Woolmers Park, near Hertford.
+The valuation of the entailed Strathmore Estates was £716,150 for the assessment of death duties following his father's death in 1904.

 He was made Lord Lieutenant of Angus, an office he resigned when his daughter became queen.
 He had a keen interest in forestry and was one of the first to grow larch from seed in Britain.
 His estates had a large number of smallholders, and he had a reputation for being unusually kind to his tenants.
 His contemporaries described him as an unpretentious man, often seen in "an old macintosh tied with a piece of twine".
 He worked his own land and enjoyed physical labour on the grounds of his estates; visitors often mistook him for a common labourer.
 He made his own cocoa for breakfast, and always had a jug of water by his place at dinner so he could dilute his own wine.

+In 1922 The Daily Telegraph reported that Lord Strathmore was selling the Streatlam Castle estate on the Yorkshire and Durham borders; the asking price for the Castle and 1,198 surrounding acres was reportedly £37,500, with an option to purchase the remaining 4,806 acres.